 Part 2.
-How to Unprotect Word Document without Password
+Remove Full Document Protection from Word without Password

 If on one hand the document you have is password-protected and you don't have the password to open it, you need a far more advanced way to recover the password and unlock the document.
 In this case, the best tool to use to recover the password and remove protections is Passper for Word.
 This tool uses advanced technology to find the password and unlock the document no matter how complex the original password may have been.

-4 Customized Password Recovery Types: Find your word document password with 4 flexible recovery types even if you have no clues about your password information.
+4 Customized Password Attack Types: Find your Word document password with 4 flexible attack modes even if you have no clues about your password information.

-To use Passper for Word to remove protections from a Word document, download and install the program on to your computer and then follow these simple steps.
+To use Passper for Word to remove full protection from a Word document, download and install the program on to your computer and then follow these simple steps.